 The humble t-shirt is perhaps the most important staple in any man’s wardrobe.
-Simple, stylish and iconic, you would be hard pressed to find a wardrobe without one.
+Simple and stylish it would be hard to find a wardrobe without one.
 The quintessential item has stood the test of time, and for good reason.
-The incredibly versatile piece can be worn as a base layer for many great outfits, or as a statement on its own.
+This particular clothing piece can be worn as a base layer for every great outfits, or as a statement on its own.
 But with so much heavy lifting to do, it is crucial to have a selection of good quality tees in a range of different cuts and styles.
 So you should have best t shirt styles men should have!

 Here are the Best T Shirt Styles Men Should have because every great wardrobe starts with a solid foundation.

 The most essential t-shirt to have in your repertoire is a plain t-shirt.
 Although the most simple clothing piece you would own, you’d be foolish to underestimate its ability to uplift any outfit; think James Dean in a plain white tee.
 Originating from an undergarment for military men, and still regularly featuring on runways across the world.
 Whether dressed up with a suit jacket or worn simply with jeans, the plain tee is practically impossible to get wrong.

 A mix between a basic t-shirt and a polo, a henley tee is a great way to subtly upgrade your look.
 The addition of buttons but no collar adds a touch of class to your look while still keeping things relaxed.
 Available in both long and short sleeve, and a wide variety of fabrics, you will be utilising this style all year round.
 Pro tip: if you’ve been hitting the gym, this is the perfect tighter-fitting style to show off those results.